-- Cutlery 2 spoons, 2 forks, and 1 butter knife.
-Could be replaced by plastic sporks if you are concerned about weight.
+- Bamboo Cutlery 2 spoons, 2 forks, and 1 butter knife.
 If you don’t at least carry a spoon, how are you going to be able to eat yogurt or cereal?
 Bring a spoon.
 It doesn’t take up that much space.
 You might also want a butter knife to make sandwiches.

 - Plate or bowl for eating takeout or making sandwiches.
 If you are staying in a hotel and want to buy some yummy curry from a street food vendor (usually sold in a plastic bag in SE Asia), how are you going to eat it without a plate or bowl?
 This collapsible, silicone plate from Sea to Summit solves that problem nicely.

 - Misc. kitchen stuff multi-tool with corkscrew and bottle opener.
 Never accidently leave this in your checked bag or it will be seized by security.